 Part 2: The Role of Insurance Companies in Corrupting Dentistry

-How Insurance Compliance and Price Fixing Fuel Bad Dentistry
+How Insurance Compliance and Price Fixing Fuel Bad Dentistry:

-Network market control:
+Dental insurance Network market control:

 Insurance companies set artificially low UCR (Usual, Customary, and Reasonable) fees, particularly in areas with heavy DSO contracted network presence.
 This strategic suppression of reimbursement rates discourages independent providers and rewards high-volume chains.
 It’s price fixing in all but name.